I’m 62, a semi-sorta-self-employed writer and musician, but caregiving is my real job.

 And all actor.
 Forget about reasoning with a brain taken over by dementia.
 Often I just have to play along.

 I’m learning a bunch of stuff on the fly.
 Some of the mechanics of dementia.
 A few acting tricks.
-A few ways to cope without going completely bughouse and running down Magnolia Avenue with everything hanging out and screaming curses in an unknown tongue.
+A few ways to cope without going completely bughouse and running down the main highway with everything hanging out and screaming curses in an unknown tongue.

 In here you’ll find some of my journal entries and some practical thoughts to go with them.
 Hopefully you might find some value in this.